balderdashy/sails-docs/concepts/Assets/TaskAutomation.md

 };
 ```

 * Replace the path to source files in asset pipeline.
-The only change here will be that handelbars looks for files with the extension .hbs while underscore templates can be in simple html files.
+The only change here will be that handlebars looks for files with the extension .hbs while underscore templates can be in simple html files.

 ```javascript
 // tasks/pipeline.js